 So, for many Australians these days, possums are not simply cute, furry creatures seen ambling across overhead branches at dusk, but also frustratingly destructive pests which have moved into our backyards, homes and sheds to eat our prized garden produce and leave our verandas smelling from their urination and droppings.

-Top 10 Possum Facts
+Top 10 Facts About Possums

 Fact 1: Diet

 Possums are mainly herbivores (plant eaters), favouring eucalyptus and other leaves, ferns, buds, flowers and fruits.
 Brushtail Possums are known to be tolerant of many plant toxins and will eat trees that other animals find poisonous.
-Possums will also eat insects, moths, grubs snails, birds’ eggs and babies.
+Possums will also eat insects, moths, grubs, snails, birds’ eggs and baby birds.
 They particularly like young new plant shoots and unfortunately are drawn to domestic gardens.
 Here they will eat everything from roses to rock melons, camellias to carrots, magnolias to mangoes, wisteria to wattle, and can decimate a veggie garden in no time.

 Other food which we may grow for ourselves that possums love includes: